 Working Papers

-Transition Probabilities and Moment Restrictions in Dynamic Fixed Effects Logit Models, (winner of the Best PhD Student Paper Award, 2023 IAAE Conference)
+Transition Probabilities and Moment Restrictions in Dynamic Fixed Effects Logit Models, (winner of the Best PhD Student Paper Award, 2023 IAAE Conference), Submitted

-Dynamic logit models are popular tools in economics to measure state dependence.
-This paper introduces a new method to derive moment restrictions in a large class of such models with strictly exogenous regressors and fixed effects.
-We exploit the common structure of logit-type transition probabilities and elementary properties of rational fractions, to formulate a systematic procedure that scales naturally with model complexity (e.g the lag order or the number of observed time periods).
-We detail the construction of moment restrictions in binary response models of arbitrary lag order as well as first-order panel vector autoregressions and dynamic multinomial logit models.
-Identification of common parameters and average marginal effects is also discussed for the binary response case.
-Finally, we illustrate our results by studying the dynamics of drug consumption amongst young people inspired by Deza(2015).
+This paper introduces a new method to derive moment restrictions in dynamic discrete choice models with strictly exogenous regressors, fixed effects and logistic errors.
+We show how the structure of logit probabilities and basic properties of rational fractions can be used to construct moment functions free of the fixed effects in a way that scales naturally with the lag order and the number of observed periods.
+We demonstrate the approach in binary response models of arbitrary lag order, first-order panel vector autoregressions and dynamic multinomial logit models.
+The semiparametric efficiency bound is characterized for the leading binary case with one lag.
+Finally, we illustrate our results in an application investigating the dynamics of drug consumption among young people.

 [ Abstract | Draft | Arxiv version ]